linode/docs/docs/guides/databases/mysql/sql-joins/index.md

 During Join calculations, if you compare table data with `NULL` values, they do not match one another.
 Hence, `NULL` values are only returned as part of Join results and are ignored during Join calculations.
 {{< /note >}}

-## Performance Comparison of Joins
+## Performance Comparison of SQL Joins

 Considering the above example tables, the Inner Join is typically the fastest of the five Join clauses in terms of database performance.
 The Left Join and the Right Join are the next fastest depending on the size of the two tables.
-The Full Join is typically slower than the Left Join or Right Join.
+The Full Join is typically slower than the Left Join or the Right Join.
 The Cross Join, reliant on the Cartesian product of the two tables, is typically the slowest in terms of database performance.

-The performance hierarchy specified above may differ depending on the table column length, column datatype, and key definitions.
+The specified performance hierarchy may differ depending on the table column length, column datatype, and key definitions.

 ## Conclusion

 The use of SQL Joins extends the functionality of being able to compare table rows, over traditional `WHERE` clause queries.
-This is a valuable mechanism to apply algebraic logic to two or more tables.
+Joins are a valuable mechanism to apply algebraic logic to two or more tables.